History of Nevada: Mining towns

 During construction of the Sutro Tunnel, the company town of Sutro was created at the lower end of the tunnel.
-At one time, boasting a population of 600-800 people some speculating up to 3,000.
+At one time, boasting a population of 600–800 people some speculating up to 3,000.
 A church, a weekly newspaper, and a post office that was in operation from March 1872 until October 1920.

 Golconda was a mining town in northern Nevada built when the discovery of copper, silver, gold, and lead brought entrepreneurs who opened mines and mills in the district.
 A diverse society of native-born Americans, French, Portuguese, Paiutes, Chinese, and other people came to Golconda to live and work.
-From 1898–1910, the town had a train depot, several hotels, a school, businesses, newspapers, and two brothels.
+From 1898 to 1910, the town had a train depot, several hotels, a school, businesses, newspapers, and two brothels.
 Its population peaked at about six hundred in 1907–08.
 Although boosters predicted growth for Golconda, after 1910 the mines played out, leaving the region as an area of ranches and farms.
 Most of the town's buildings from its mining heyday are gone, and Golconda today is a minor stop on Interstate 80.

 Tuscarora was founded in Elko County after an expedition by trader William Heath discovered gold.
 As miners flocked to the town in 1867–70, a fort was built to offer protection from Indian raids and a water ditch was created to supply the town with water.
 Many Chinese men who had been employed by the Central Pacific Railroad (CPRR) relocated to the town and began placer mining.
 A second boom began following the discovery of silver in 1876–77.

 A strike at Tonopah (1900, silver) was followed by strikes in Goldfield (1902–1919, gold) and Rhyolite (1904–1911, gold).
 The strikes brought Nevada to the forefront of the nation again, just as the Comstock Lode in Virginia City, Nevada, had in the late 1800s.
 While the Comstock made dozens of owners rich, the gold in Goldfield and the stock sold on speculation made two people exceedingly rich.

 George S. Nixon and George Wingfield were worth $30 million after taking their Goldfield Consolidated Mining Company public in 1906.
 The partners had a loss the following year and Nixon's Nye County Bank struggled.

 Wingfield, however, reaped an even greater fortune from real estate, especially after moving to Reno, Nevada.
 After gambling was legalized in 1931, Wingfield again had money coming in from his leases and a partnership in several casinos.